Reading is (Still) Fundamental

 AUGUST 19, 2009

 The beauty of both these messages is that small changes make big differences – if they are the right small changes.
-Awareness.
+What do you need to identify the right small changes to increase the will to work better?

 Sente and Gote in Personal Kanban